NSO-developer/nso-gitbook/development/development/developing-neds/README.md

             tailf:info "<1-60>;;timeout in unit of seconds";
         }
         mandatory true;
     }
     }
 }
 }
 ```

 Sometimes the `tailf:cli-incomplete-command` is used to ensure that all parameters are configured.
 The `cli-incomplete-command` only applies to the C- and I-style CLI.
-To ensure that prior leaves in a container are also configured when the configuration is written using J-style or Netconf, proper `must` declarations should be used.
+To ensure that prior leaves in a container are also configured when the configuration is written using J-style or Netconf proper 'must' declarations should be used.

-Another example is below where `tailf:cli-optional-in-sequence` is used:
+Another example is this, where `tailf:cli-optional-in-sequence` is used:

 ```
 list pool {